How Do Circadian Rhythm and the Gut Microbiome Influence Sleep and Energy?

 • hormonal rhythms

-When the microbiome is disrupted, sleep–wake cycles break.
+When the microbiome is disrupted, sleep–wake cycles fragment.

 How to Restore the Circadian Rhythm–Gut Connection